r4hulgupta/simple-website-tf-chef/README.md

         $ curl -sSO https://dl.google.com/cloudagents/install-logging-agent.sh
         $ sudo bash install-logging-agent.sh
         ```
-    6. Stop the instance after installing packages to be able to create an image from it.
+    8. Log out and stop the instance after installing packages to be able to create an image from it.
         ```
-        $ gcloud compute instances stop $GOLD_IMAGE_VM --zone=us-west1-b \
+        $ gcloud compute instances stop $GOLD_IMAGE_VM --zone=$GCP_ZONE \
             --project=$CORE_PROJECT
         ```
-    7. Create the GCE instance image using the gcloud command or via the GCP Console.
+    9. Create the GCE instance image using the gcloud command or via the GCP Console.
 It typically takes 5-10 mins for the image creation to complete.
         ```
         $ gcloud compute images create $GOLD_IMAGE_VM \
             --project=$CORE_PROJECT \